RELATED SUSTAINABILITY PRINCIPLES

 Acknowledging the unique cultural and traditional context of our communities is essential, and we aim to engage transparently and respectfully.
 We have, therefore, appointed suitably qualified and trained employees to ensure this transpires.
 Furthermore, our operations have a framework for stakeholder consultation in place to ensure that regular, meaningful engagement occurs.
 We integrate the feedback from these engagements in our decision-making at operational and Group level.

-The Leteng community programmes are more advanced with a greater level of engagement than those at Ghaghoo.
+The Letšeng community programmes are more advanced with a greater level of engagement than those at Ghaghoo.
 This is partly as a result of the maturity of the Letšeng mine, which has been in operation for many years.
-The level of community engagement has also, however, been impacted by the decision to place the Ghaghoo mine on care and maintenance, which resulted in significant scaling back of all investments connected with the mine.
-During 2018, however, we continued to engage meaningfully with the PACs surrounding the Ghaghoo mine with regard to community-related issues through on-site employees.
+The level of community engagement has also been impacted by the decision to place the Ghaghoo mine on care and maintenance, which resulted in significant scaling back of all investments connected with the mine.
+During 2019, however, we continued to engage meaningfully with the PACs surrounding the Ghaghoo mine with regard to community-related issues through on-site employees.

 - Potable water was provided to the community of the Central Kalahari Game Reserve (CKGR) near the Ghaghoo mine, as well as to communities and schools near the Letšeng mine due to the severity of the drought.

 Operating in remote, rural locations, we recognise the critical challenge of ensuring that our operations do not threaten the well-established cultures and social structures in the communities surrounding our mines.
 Rather, we believe it is our duty to support the upliftment of these communities and their economic and social potential.

-We apply an informed approach to our community engagements and interventions, using information gleaned from community needs analyses and social and environmental impact assessments (SEIAs), in line with international best practice.
+We apply an informed approach to our community engagements and interventions, using information gleaned from community needs analyses and SEIAs, in line with international best practice.

 These assessments include extensive public participation to ensure we understand the surrounding communities and their concerns and to minimise adverse impacts while also identifying opportunities for positive outcomes.

-- Zero incidents involving the violation of the rights of indigenous communities occurred.
+- Zero incidents involving the violation of the rights of indigenous communities occurred (2018: none).

-- Continued engagement with project-affected communities through established forums at Leteng.
+- Continued engagement with project-affected communities through established forums at Letšeng.

-- No major or significant community grievances were lodged.
+- Zero major or significant community grievances were lodged (2018: none).